TiagoOlivoto/metan/README.md

 Extending the METAAB package
 ============================

 The complete functionality of the METAAB package may be view at <https://tiagoolivoto.github.io/METAAB/index.html>.
+You are welcome to visit it.